backstage/backstage/docs/getting-started/configuration.md

 ---

 This is part two of the Getting Started documentation of Backstage.
-The steps in this tutorial assume you've installed backstage app from the npm repository, like in the [Getting Started guide](./index.md) and want to configure Backstage.
+The steps in this tutorial assume you've installed Backstage app from the npm repository, like in the [Getting Started guide](./index.md) and want to configure Backstage.

 At the end of this tutorial, you can expect: